Learn pGenie in Y Minutes¶

 add column disc text null;

-- Compare each query's freshly-resolved signature against the existing sig file.
+Run pgn generate.
+Fresh database, all four migrations, every query re-analyzed — and every freshly resolved signature compared against your committed sig files.
 If they match, generation proceeds; if they differ, the build fails.

 migrations/5.sql:

 Run pgn generate again.
-This time the build fails with an error like:
+This time the build fails:

 Error: null value in column "disc" of relation "album" violates not-null constraint